RIAA equalization: Standardization

-The Mythical "Neumann pole"
+The mythical "Neumann pole"

 The official RIAA standard defines three time-constants with pre-emphasis rising indefinitely above 75 μs, but in practice this is not possible.
-When the RIAA equalization standard was written the inherent bandwidth limitations of the recording equipment and cutting amplifier imposed their own ultimate upper limit on the pre-emphasis characteristic, so no official upper limit was included in the RIAA definition.
+When the RIAA equalization standard was written, the inherent bandwidth limitations of the recording equipment and cutting amplifier imposed their own ultimate upper limit on the pre-emphasis characteristic, so no official upper limit was included in the RIAA definition.

 Modern systems have far wider potential bandwidth.
-An essential feature of all cutting amplifiers—including the Neumann cutting amplifiers—is a forcibly imposed high frequency roll-off above the audio band (>20 kHz).
+An essential feature of all cutting amplifiers—including the Neumann cutting amplifiers—is a forcibly imposed high-frequency roll-off above the audio band (>20 kHz).
 This implies two or more additional time constants to those defined by the RIAA curve.
 This is not standardized anywhere, but set by the maker of the cutting amplifier and associated electronics.

 The so-called "Neumann pole" attempts to provide complementary correction for these unofficial time constants upon playback.
 However, there is no such pole.

 Background

 In 1995, an unqualified source erroneously suggested that Neumann cutting amplifiers applied a single high-frequency zero at 3.18 μs (about 50 kHz) and that a complementary zero should therefore be included upon playback.
 However, no such zero exists.

 For example, the RIAA pre-emphasis in the popular Neumann SAL 74B equalizer applies a second-order roll off at 49.9 kHz, implemented by a Butterworth (maximally flat) active filter, plus an additional pole at 482 kHz.
-This cannot be compensated for by a simple zero even if it were necessary, and in any case, other amplifiers will differ.
+This cannot be compensated for by a simple zero even if it were necessary, and in any case, other cutting equalizers will differ.
 Correction upon playback is not, in fact, required, as it is taken into account at the cutting stage when manual equalization is applied while monitoring initial cuts on a standard RIAA playback system.
 Nevertheless, the use of the erroneous zero, misnamed "pole", remains a subject of some debate among amateur enthusiasts.

 The absence of such a feature in several Neumann cutters is analyzed extensively in.

 Many common phono preamplifier designs using negative feedback equalization include an unintentional zero at high frequencies, caused by using series negative feedback around a non-inverting gain stage, which cannot reduce the gain below 1.
 This was noted in the Lipshitz JAES paper, as t6, with equations and RC networks for a solution: all of which was missed by Wright, who claimed it was not mentioned by Lipshitz.
 This solution is implemented in some but not all affected phono preamplifiers.